blueberrymusic/2D-Animation-and-Interaction/README.md

 I believe that the programs all run, but some may not, or there may be compaitbility or performance issues.

-**I am not actively supporting any of these programs.** If you find an error, and you have fixed it yourself, you can send me a pull request.
+**I am not actively supporting any of these programs.**

+Please don't send me bug reports; I just don't have the time to manage, fix, and maintain this code.
+It's free, after all!
+If you find an error, and you have fixed it yourself, you can send me a pull request.
 Or you can fork the repo and update everything, or otherwise do with the code as you will.